ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 generates an alarm.
 I currently support object detection, face detection/recognition and ALPR (Automatic License Plate Recognition).

 Please don't ask me questions on how to use them.
-Please read the extensive documentation and ini/yml file configs
+Please read the extensive documentation and yml file configs

 .. _hooks_install: